woodyeagle/city-scrapers-pitt/docs/05-integration-testing.md

 ```
 Leave the rest of this config file the same.
 Now, when you launch your frontend (`npm start`),
-you should see the results from you local
+you should see the results from your local
 spider run in the calendar view!